Does your journal/diary do you good?

 Over the last few weeks, as my medication levels have settled, I have yet again been reminded of just how useful a diary can be.

-I know people journal or write in diaries about how they feel but the kind of diary I am talking about is a Joy or Gratitude Diary.
+I know people journal or write in diaries about how they feel but the kind of diary I am talking about is a Joy /Gratitude Diary.
+In fact a n even better name would be a ' magic moment diary!'

 At one time I had beautiful leather journals bought for me and I wanted to write all my poetry in them but as I wrote them out I noticed how depressing a lot of them were.